wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-how-to-monitor.md

 >[AZURE.IMPORTANT] Caches in the same region and subscription share the same diagnostics storage settings, and when the configuration is changed (diagnostics enabled/disabled or changing the storage account) it applies to all caches in the subscription that are in that region.

 To view the stored metrics, examine the tables in your storage account with names that start with `WADMetrics`.
-For more information about accessing the stored metrics outside of the Azure Portal, see the [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample.
+For more information about accessing the stored metrics outside of the Azure portal Preview, see the [Access Redis Cache Monitoring data](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) sample.

->[AZURE.NOTE] Only metrics that are stored in the selected storage account are displayed in the Azure Portal.
-If you change storage accounts, the data in the previously configured storage account remains available for download, but it is not displayed in the Azure Portal.
+>[AZURE.NOTE] Only metrics that are stored in the selected storage account are displayed in the Azure portal Preview.
+If you change storage accounts, the data in the previously configured storage account remains available for download, but it is not displayed in the Azure portal Preview.

-## Available metrics and reporting intervals
+## <a name="available-metrics-and-reporting-intervals"></a>Available metrics and reporting intervals

 Cache metrics are reported using several reporting intervals, including **Past hour**, **Today**, **Past week**, and **Custom**.
 The **Metric** blade for each metrics chart displays the average, minimum, and maximum values for each metric in the chart, and some metrics display a total for the reporting interval.